11 June, 2021

 Projects applying for a FRIDA grant must have a maximum duration of twelve months.
 Each project may request between USD 10,000 and USD 40,000.

 The FRIDA Award will be presented to an ongoing initiative or completed project that submits concrete evidence of its impact.
 This means that projects pending execution or that have not yet started will not be accepted.
-The Award consists of USD 10,000 plus a full fellowship to attend the awards ceremony that will take place during the LACNIC 34 event.
+The Award consists of USD 10,000 plus a full fellowship to attend the awards ceremony that will take place in the next LACNIC presencial event.

 Special consideration will be given to initiatives originating in countries that face greater challenges for Internet deployment and with gender diversity in their working groups and women in leadership positions.